Network-Technician101/COMP2156_Group38_Assignment/README.md

 ## Project Description:
 This repository hosts the group assignment for COMP2156 DevOps course, focusing on collaborative Git workflows, branching strategies, and CI/CD integration.
 The assignment aims to explore key concepts in software development lifecycle and devops operation.
 It enables team work, collaboration and coordination among the team members to eventually work towards a common goal.
-The assignment prepares the mmebers to handle real life team projects.
+The assignment prepares the members to handle real life team projects.